Hepatitis A

 • before and after handling or preparing food

-If you think you have come in contact with the hepatitis A virus, see your doctor right away.
-A dose of the hepatitis A vaccine or a medicine called hepatitis A immune globulin may protect you from getting the infection.
-Your doctor may recommend a vaccine dose or medicine if
+If you think you had contact with the hepatitis A virus, see your doctor right away.
+If taken soon after contact, a dose of the hepatitis A vaccine or a medicine called immune globulin (IG) may protect you from infection.

 How can I prevent spreading hepatitis A to others?